folio-org/stripes-connect/doc/api.md

 > `item-storage/items?query=(author=?{q:-}* or title=?{q:-}*) ?{sort:+sortby} ?{sort:-}`

 This consults two query parameters of the UI URL, each of them twice.
-The `q` parameter contains a search term amd `sort` the name of the CQL field to sort the results by.
+The `q` parameter contains a search term and `sort` the name of the CQL field to sort the results by.

 `?{q}` appears twice because the `query` parameter of the back-end URL